awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_getfederationtoken.md

 + The session policies passed as a parameter of the `GetFederationToken` API call\. \(This is most common\.\)
 + A resource\-based policy that explicitly names the federated user in the `Principal` element of the policy\. \(This is less common\.\)

 Session policies are advanced policies that you pass as parameters when you programmatically create a temporary session\.
-When you create a federated user session and pass session policies, the resulting session's permissions are the intersection of the IAM user's identity\-based policy and the session policies\.
+When you create a federated user session and pass session policies, the resulting session's permissions are the intersection of the user's identity\-based policy and the session policies\.
 You cannot use the session policy to grant more permissions than those allowed by the identity\-based policy of the user that is being federated\.

 In most cases if you do not pass a policy with the `GetFederationToken` API call, the resulting temporary security credentials have no permissions\.
 However, a resource\-based policy can provide additional permissions for the session\.
 You can access a resource with a resource\-based policy that specifies your session as the allowed principal\.